This is the second of three pieces in which I will be addressing issues that commonly arise in relation to the meaning of the Eucharist:

 The second group are the passages in Paul’s letters that relate to the role within the community of ‘spiritual gifts’.
 What is remarkable here is their dissemination throughout the community of believers.

 Here, again, a comparative ethnographic perspective can help us appreciate what we might otherwise take for granted.
 For these ‘charismata’, taken individually, are the kind of religious phenomena that in non-Christian communities typically mark religious and socio-political leadership: they are the appurtenances of socio-religious power.
 Consider, for example, the dependence of forms of such authority – from the authority wielded by Sufi saints to the influence of Siberian shamans or the charisma of prophetic leaders among the Nilotic peoples – on miraculous powers, healings, prophetic utterance or the discernment of spirits.
 It seems utterly remarkable that, far from restricted to the roles of Christian leadership, these are claimed by St Paul to be ‘allotted to each one individually as the Spirit chooses’.
 On the one hand, this is to render all believers possessed of a sacred authority; on the other, the potential discriminatory social effect of such attributions is effectively neutralized by their dissemination to the entirety of the community.
 In view of this, Paul’s subsequent words about the unity of the one body acquire their significance and importance.
 It is only in relation to the service of the whole body that such gifts find any role (they are not given, for example, to command authority outside that body).
 Their complementarity in respect to each other give each member a significant role in relation to the rest.
 In short, the authority that such charismata lend belongs ultimately to the community as a whole, and only to the community as a whole.
 Not, that is to say, to the individual who exercises them on the common behalf.
 I suspect that there is no other example among the world’s religions of such collectivization of religious agency.
-From an anthropological point of view, I find it remarkable.
+From an anthropological point of view, it is exceptional.

 Mascall vs Daly

-Externalist views of the Eucharist unite Protestants and Catholics who think like Mascall.
-Of these, the latter hold a postion on the Eucharist that is sufficiently close in every other respect to the one advocated in these pieces that the comparison of their views with those of internalists allows us to pinpoint the difference regarding sacrificial agency with some precision.
+Externalist views of the Eucharist unite Protestants and those Catholics who think like Mascall.
+Of these, the latter hold a position on the Eucharist that is sufficiently close in every other respect to the one advocated in these pieces that the comparison of their views with those of internalists allows us to pinpoint the difference regarding sacrificial agency with some precision.
 So let us conclude by returning to the formulation of the issue to be found in Mascall:

 I would not describe it (the Offertory) as an offering of bread and wine, in the strict sense of an offering made to God.
 If we go back to the last Supper and consider the four actions of our Lord – he took, he blessed, he broke, he gave – we see that the first of these which corresponds to the Offertory of the liturgy, was not an act of offering, but of reception: he took.

 Frankly, I believe Mascall is wrong here.
 Seen against the background of our discussion of non-Christian forms of sacrifice, Mascall’s two-stage break-down of the sacrificial offering (i.e. bread and wine simply brought to the altar, then offered to God as Christ’s body and blood) resembles rather too closely the archaic ritual pattern: resources are first pooled in an initial act of giving in order subsequently to be sacrificed on the community’s behalf.
 The danger here lies in the quasi-mediatory role this assigns to the priest enacting Christus solus (Christ alone) in relation to the laity, and the way it obscures the sense of a collective sacrifice of the whole Church acting in the Spirit.
-(9) In the words of Robert Daly: ‘(the minster) is not conceived as standing there as part of the Church, embedded in the Christ-Church relationship, but as standing between Christ and the Church’.
+In the words of Robert Daly: ‘(the minister) is not conceived as standing there as part of the Church, embedded in the Christ-Church relationship, but as standing between Christ and the Church’.(p.167)

 By contrast, the internalist understanding of sacrifice advocated by Dix and Schmemann reflects, not the exclusion, or delegation, of sacrificial agency, but its collectivization as the action of the whole body of Christ, acting in the Spirit.